uliana-star/test_ci/README.md

-# test_ci
+# CI-workshop
-Learning how to setup CI
-#test commit push
+Demo setup of CI using GitHub, Travis CI, Heroku and Sauce Labs